CyberReboot/vent/docs/source/contributing.rst

 ******************************

   - Step 1: learn the code inside out
-  - Step 2: make yourself useful by contributing code, bugfixes, support etc.
+  - Step 2: make yourself useful by contributing code, bug fixes, support etc.

 Don't forget: being a maintainer is a time investment.
 Make sure you will have time to make yourself available.
 You don't have to be a maintainer to make a difference on the project!